Trails

 Open from Dawn to Dusk

-The Canal Corporation-owned segments of the Erie and Champlain Canalway Trails (the Canalway Trail) are open for use from dawn to dusk.
+The Canal Corporation-owned segments of the Erie and Champlain canalway trails are open for use from dawn to dusk.

 15 MPH Speed Limit